Earl Grey Soap Recipe with Bergamot Essential Oil

 Step 3: Balancing temperatures

-Take the oil’s temperature — you’re aiming to get it to between 100-110°F (38-43°C).
-Once you have a reading, take the lye-water’s temperature too.
-You’re going to try to bring the oil down (or up) to the right range and make sure that the lye-water is between 5-10 degrees of the oils.
+Take the oil’s temperature; you’re aiming to get it to between 100-110°F (38-43°C).
+Once you have a reading, take the lye solution’s temperature too.
+You’re going to try to bring the oil down (or up) to the right range and make sure that the lye solution is between 5-10 degrees of the oils.
 Getting the right temperature ensures that you won’t run into any issues that may include unwanted colour changes, cracking, or issues with the next step.

-When the temperatures are where they need to be, pour the lye-water into the oils through a sieve (fine mesh strainer).
+When the temperatures are where they need to be, pour the lye solution into the oils through a sieve (fine mesh strainer).
 This helps to catch any particles of undissolved lye that might still be in your solution.

 Next comes the magic of saponification!
 You’ll need a stick blender (immersion blender) and a few minutes to transform your ingredients into soap.
 Without a stick blender this next step would take well over an hour of manual stirring like it did in the past.